Baltoli/skeletons/documents/notes.md

 which doesn't have ideal concurrency characteristics, when performing more work than a trivial multiplication (on a big enough data set!), the parallel version is faster.

+# New Ideas

+## Dynamic Analysis

+Static analysis might be too difficult to get good results out of in the time that I have available to me.
+However, it might be possible to implement an interesting dynamic analysis to discover potential parallel shapes in an execution (for example, a map or a task farm).

+The static analysis that I've implemented so far would make a good section in the writeup demonstrating the problems with static analysis, along with some examples from GSL that show "near misses" for my Clang tool's search for parallel instances.

+Then aim to implement dynamic analyses that do a similar job but better in some way, and compare them to the limited static approach.

+## Commutativity

+Idea is to check whether iterations of a loop can be reordered safely - if they can, then it's likely that the loop can be parallelised safely.
+This is a dynamic analysis so there is no formal proof that the method works - it will only be able to report a possible success back to the programmer, who can then annotate their code manually (or take advantage of an option provided by the tool to automatically do so).

+Things to think about with this analysis:
+* Data flow through the compiler and execution flow - how does the runtime information get back from a program execution to the compiler?
+* Potentially (very much) longer run times for the compilation process - doesn't fit well into an existing iterative workflow.
+* How to quanitfy that a program doesn't behave differently?
+  * In this case, a simple comparison of `stdout` might be the best way to do it.